Athenaphilia/498-midterm/README.md

 ### Introduction

-This is a very insecure, very simple forum with a cat theme.
+This is a slightly secure, very simple forum with a cat theme.

 This was developed for a midterm in a college class.
 The primary purpose was function.